scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 First we will load some data to play with.
-The data we will use is a very simple flower database known in the machine learning literature as the Iris dataset.
+The data we will use is a very simple flower database known as the Iris dataset.

-The observations we have are 150 observations of the iris flower specifying some of its characteristics: sepal length, sepal width, petal length and petal width together with its subtype: Iris Setosa, Iris Versicolour, Iris Virginica.
+We have 150 observations of the iris flower specifying some of its
+characteristics: sepal length, sepal width, petal length and petal width together with its subtype: Iris Setosa, Iris Versicolour, Iris Virginica.

 .. for now, a dataset is just a matrix of floating-point numbers,
 .. (together with a class value).